Michael Cirigliano II

 At every step of that journey, music and art have brought enduring joy and comfort to my life.
 The arts have fueled my own creativity and curiosity and helped me to learn more about the world around me.

-And now, I've combined that lifetime of experience in the arts with my copywriting and journalism skills to help classical music presenters and museums create that same sense of joy, curiosity, and discovery in their audiences.
+And now, I've combined that lifetime of experience in the arts with my copywriting and journalism skills to help classical music presenters create that same sense of joy, curiosity, and discovery in their audiences.

 "The Whitney was desperately in need of someone who could elevate our digital voice and make it approachable and engaging.